Strong second half lifts Altamont over Dieterich in thrilling 51-47 win Friday night

-John Niebrugge knew his team was bound to find its groove.
-It just took them 16 minutes to find it.
+John Niebrugge knew his team was bound to find its groove; all he wanted was for them not to get overwhelmed after a woeful first half, and they did just that.

-Despite trailing by 14 points at halftime and receiving minimal production on offense, Altamont never got overwhelmed in its 52-47 win over Dieterich Friday night.
+Altamont trailed by 14 points at the break, receiving minimal offensive production along the way, yet still managed to pull out a 51-47 win over Dieterich Friday night, behind a strong second half.

-Instead, all the Indians did was use the break as a reset button, and it worked.

 ”At halftime, we told them, ‘Boys, we’re getting good shots, we’re getting open looks, you just have to knock them down eventually, so keep shooting, get a stop,’ and the boys didn’t get overwhelmed,” Niebrugge said.
 “They just kept doing what we do.”

-Altamont opened the second half on a 16-0 run -- after the Movin’ Maroons scored the first field goal of the frame -- to tie the game at 28.
+The Indians (12-4, 2-0 National Trail Conference) opened the second on a 16-0 run — after the Movin’ Maroons (10-5, 2-3 National Trail Conference) scored the first field goal — that tied the contest at 28.

-Mason Robinson paced the team in the period, scoring eight third-quarter points en route to a 20-point night while coming up with two of the biggest plays toward the end of the game, as well.
+Mason Robinson paced the team in the third quarter, scoring eight en route to a 20-point night while coming up with two of the biggest plays toward the end of the game, as well.

-With 57 seconds left in the fourth, Robinson hit a three from the top-of-the-arc to give the Indians their first lead of the game at 47-44.
+With 57 seconds left in the fourth, Robinson hit a three from the top-of-the-arc to give Altamont their first lead of the game at 47-44.

 ”It was the momentum shift,” said Robinson of his shot.
 “It turned us back to where we knew we could get the game, and I knew that when I got [Pete] Britton to jump on the pump fake, I knew I was going to shoot it, and I buried it.”